Ledbury Town Council are thrilled to announce that the artwork on the shelter at the Recreational Ground has been completed!

 The recreation ground offers families a place to retreat in which you can enjoy various leisure pursuits or simply relax and take some fresh air.
 There is also a skatepark and outdoor gym to visit and explore - suitable for different ages!

 Unfortunately the plaque was damaged by vandals just a week later.
-To the rescue came Abbotsfield Funeral Directors who very generously set the plaque into a large piece of granite and re-errected the stone at the Recreation Ground.
+To the rescue came Abbotsfield Funeral Directors who very generously set the plaque into a large piece of granite and re-erected the stone at the Recreation Ground.
 This was all done as their donation to the Community of Ledbury.
 The returned plaque was re-blessed by Reverend Howard Mayell and supported by Lloyd Meredith as standard bearer.
 A big thank you to Abbotsfield for your generosity and much valued contribution to this community.

 The Memorial Plaque set in Granite